 For women and teenage girls with acne, hormonal treatment in the form of the oral contraceptive pill, cyproterone acetate or spironolactone can be combined with a topical retinoid to help with longer-term acne control.
 Your doctor will be able to advise you.
 Retinoid creams or gels can be continued for several years to help keep acne at bay.

 How to use topical treatments

-- Wash face no more than two or three times a day.
-Pat your face dry without rubbing.
+- Cleanse face no more than two or three times a day.
+Do not overwash.
+Pat your face dry without rubbing

-- Wait 20-30 minutes after washing your face before applying the topical cream.
+- Wait until face is touch-dry (approximately 15-20 minutes) before applying the topical cream

-- Avoid applying cream to the corners of the mouth, nose, and eyes or on other sensitive areas.
+- Avoid applying to the corners of the mouth, nose, and eyes or on other sensitive areas

 Potential side effects